-Actual Water Depth (HD) - the actual water depth at the submerged discharge location.
+Actual Water Depth (HD) - the actual local water depth at/NEAR the effluent discharge location.
 It is also called local water depth.
-For surface discharges it is the water depth at the channel entry location.

 Alignment Angle (GAMMA) - the angle measured counterclockwise from the ambient current direction to the diffuser axis.